The Ain Soph, the limitless Infinite, emanates all beings and qualifications that manifest themselves in the visible world

 Evidence

-All bodies have three dimensions, each of which repeats the others (3 x 3); and adding the space, we get the number ten.
-Since the Sephiroth are the powers of all that is limited, they must be ten.
+All bodies have three dimensions, each repeating the others (3 x 3), and by adding the space, we get the number ten.
+Since the Sephiroth are the powers of everything limited, there must be ten.

-Just as cogitation or thought, and the mind as a contemplated object are limited, concrete and measurable, although pure thought proceeds from Ain Soph, so limit, measure and concreteness are the attributes of the Sephiroth.
+Just as cogitation or thought and the mind as a contemplated object is limited, concrete, and measurable, although pure thought proceeds from Ain Soph, so limit, measure, and concreteness are the attributes of the Sephiroth.

 Fourth proposition